PoisotLab/ms_metaweb_transfer/manuscript.md

 webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], and is thus still worthy of ecological attention.
+This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it is thus still worthy of ecological attention.
 We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;
 all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.